 - Stay at home as much as possible.

 Patients on immunosuppressants are not advised to stop their medications unless specifically instructed to do so by their physicians.
 Stopping these medications can result in a disease flare, which itself may increase the chances of picking up an infection.
-It is still not clear how exactly these medications affect COVID-19 infections; the decision lies with a specialist healthcare provider.
+It is still not clear exactly how these medications affect COVID-19 infections; patients should consult their healthcare provider.